It comes up more and more often in conversations about the CG method . Protein with large molecules and protein with small molecules.

 But which ones should I use and how do I recognize them?
 In this blog you will find out!

 It is important to know what the porosity of your hair is.
-If you do not know it yet, discover it via this blog; ' Hair properties '
+If you do not know this yet, discover it via this blog; '

 High porosity means that the hair scales are open.
 In contrast, with low porosity, the hair scales are closed.